ArctosDB/documentation-wiki/_documentation/locality.markdown

 ## Edit Locality Form

-Localities used by “verified by….” verificationstatus values may not be edited.
+Localities used by "verified by…." verificationstatus values may not be edited.
 If you don’t understand the giant bright red box, please use a contact link.